 Best Way to Experience: Snorkel

-Salt springs is a group of vents- or cracks in the limestone bed, and a snorkel and mask is the way to go.
+Salt Springs is a group of vents or cracks in the limestone bed, and a snorkel and mask is the best way to explore this underwater world.

 What to look out for: Blue Crabs

-Finding blue crabs in North Central Florida outside of a restaurant is pretty neat- and the kids will get a kick out of following them too.
+Finding blue crabs in North Central Florida outside of a restaurant is pretty neat- and the kids will get a kick out of following them too, just watch those claws.

 Cost: $6 per person